slamora/brackets-wiki/How-to-write-extensions.md

 ### Working with Preferences

 Your extension can access Brackets' preferences and define preferences of its own.
 For preferences specific to your extension, you should make sure that all of the preferences have a prefix so that they don't clobber any other preferences.

-Here's an example:
+For details, see the full **[Preferences System documentation](Preferences System)**.
+But here's an example that covers the main parts of the API you'll need to know:

 ```javascript